Threat of protests, violent escalation stirs panic in Iraq

 The alliance forbade participants from entering the zone, directing them to “wait for instructions.”
 That signaled to protesters not to clash with al-Sadr’s followers, but opened the possibility of drawn-out demonstrations in a standoff against al-Sadr.

 The alliance also called for its supporters to respect the state security forces and carry Iraqi flags.
-Security forces erected concrete walls blocking off the passage from the bridge to the Green Zone.
+Security forces erected concrete walls to act as a buffer, blocking off the passage from the bridge to the Green Zone.

 The announcement came after al-Sadr issued a statement late Sunday calling for “revolution” and to change the political system and the constitution and abolish his rivals while encouraging Iraqi tribes to join him.
 His opponents perceived that message as a call to a coup.